Temp1231112/BStf/untitled.md

 Instead of dropping down on his knees, and just shooting at me from the best ever position, he is using the most valuable second for standing up, at the same time as I’m just about to reach him.

-I’m also thanking that this idiot has got a machine gun.
-If he had a pistol I would be dead already, but “luckily” he got “only” a machine gun.
+I’m also thankful that this idiot has a machine gun.
+If he had a pistol I would be dead already, but “luckily” he “only” had a machine gun.
 It’s good for possible maximal bloodshed but bad for the close combat situations.

 I see his victorious smile as he prepares to pull the trigger.
-I realize it, even though it’s only my reactions on charge now, regarding to anything happening.
+I realize it, even though it’s only my reactions in charge now, regarding anything happening.

-His smirk flashes on my eyes, victorious sureness of killing me, his finger squeezing the trigger now, me going to be killed.
+His smirk flashes my eyes, victorious sureness of killing me, his finger squeezing the trigger now, me going to be killed.

 I hit the gun barrel wiping it aside to the right, slightly down, his gun now bursting out flares, bullets hitting the sand.